 Resources & downloads

-Here you will find everything you need to help your community, customers or organisation prepare for the 3G shutdown.
-On this page we've put together free resources to use on your own channels and help share the message!
+Here you will find everything you need to help your community or organisation prepare for the 3G shutdown.
+We've put together key info and free support resources to use on your own channels and help share the message.

 What you can do: